MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 > Make sure the name of the certificate matches the domain name of the front-end URL.

-**On each front-end machine:**

-1. Install the trusted, signed ** API HTTPS certificate** with a private key in the certificate store on the front-end machine.
+1. On each front-end machine, install the trusted, signed ** API HTTPS certificate** with a private key in the certificate store on the front-end machine.
 <a name="iis"></a>
 1. Launch IIS.
 1. In the "Connections" pane on the left, expand the "Sites" folder and select the website.